Header blog

 Is consulting support or technical assistance eligible for IFE funding (i.e., technical assistance for studies/analyses/training)?

-Yes, but only during the investment period of the project and only if the Technical Assistance is closely linked to the investment and absolutely necessary for the realisation of planned operations.
+Yes, but only during the preparatory / investment period of the project and only if the Technical Assistance is closely linked to the investment, absolutely necessary for the realisation of planned operations and carried out by external entities.

-Does IFE cover the management costs of the personnel who will be mobilised for the execution of the project?
+Are costs for personnel of the applicant eligible, who will be mobilised for the execution of the project?

-Are licences and legal costs considered part of the CAPEX?
+Are necessary licences and legal costs considered part of the CAPEX?

 Yes, they are.
 Annual maintenance costs are considered OPEX instead, and not eligible for the IFE grant as belonging to the operational phase.